- About SEAS

 - Applied Physics, including a Materials Science Track (Ph.D.)

 - Computational Science and Engineering (S.M., M.E., Secondary Field for Ph.D. students)

 - Data Science (S.M.)

 - Engineering Sciences

-All programs above also participate in the A.B./S.M. program for undergraduates; this program is only available for current Harvard undergraduate students.
+All subjects above (except for M.D.E., MS/MBA, Business Analytics, and Data Science) also participate in the A.B./S.M. program, which is only available for current Harvard undergraduate students.

-Applied Mathematics, Applied Physics, Environmental Science and Engineering, and Bioengineering do not offer S.M. or M.E. terminal degrees.
-S.M. degrees can be earned only en-route to the Ph.D. degree or via the A.B./S.M. program.
+Applied Mathematics, Applied Physics, Bioengineering, Computer Science, Environmental Science and Engineering, and Materials Science and Mechanical Engineering do not offer S.M. or M.E. terminal degrees.
+S.M. degrees in these fields can be earned only by current Harvard students, either en-route to the Ph.D. degree or (for Harvard College students) via the A.B./S.M. program.

 The five- to six-year Medical Engineering and Medical Physics Program (MEMP) program leads to the Ph.D. or Sc.D. in Medical Engineering or Medical Physics awarded by MIT, or the Ph.D. awarded by Harvard’s Graduate School of Arts and Sciences.